Tower With Combined Loads

 More Information on Seismic Response Factors:

-- Purchase: ASCE 7-05 Minimum Design Loads for Buildings and Other Structures(Link goes to 7-10 which replaces 7-05)
+- Purchase: ASCE 7-05 Minimum Design Loads for Buildings and Other Structures(Link goes to 7-16 which is the current version)

 - ASCE Standard 7-05 Table 15.4-1